 Don’t misunderstand, take the lead during the interview and keep track of time but remain flexible and truly curious about what the respondents have to share.

 Especially so, as some interviews prove to be tricky.
 Don’t worry, we’ve met less talkative respondents, too.
 You can always use little tricks to make them more engaged in the conversation.
 You can find out more by guiding the respondents to share more.
 How?
 If you feel that your respondent did not tell you everything you needed to know, use probing or summarizing questions.

 If you simply repeat what they just said, people tend to add more details to it.
 Also, you can check if you really understand the point they are making.
 Silence is a great tool, too.
 If you are patient enough and don’t rush to ask another question to fill the silence, people usually make an extra effort to answer your initial question.
 Additionally, you can always point out nicely that they are experts and you need more details or further explanation of the topic.

-When you have asked all your user research questions and got all the answers you needed, move on to the last part of the interview.
+When you have asked all your UX research questions and got all the answers you needed, move on to the last part of the interview.